-MIITC students are working towards New York State certification in Childhood Education (Grades 1-6).
 Once you have been issued at least one NYS teaching certificate, you may wish to apply for additional certificates.
-To do so, you will need to apply for the EC title as an additional certificate through a BOCES Regional Certification Office.
+To do so, you will need to apply for additional certificates through a BOCES Regional Certification Office.
+BOCES will complete an official evaluation and send you a letter telling you which requirements are missing\.
+Upon completion of the missing requirements, the evaluation may be updated at no additional cost.
 More information can be found on the Buffalo State Teacher Certification Website: https://teachercertification.buffalostate.edu/additional-certificates.
-The current requirement to add EC certification is 6 credits of coursework that is specifically at the EC developmental level plus the CST-Multisubject for Early Childhood.
-Some courses that have been accepted in the past to fulfill the 6 credit Early Childhood requirement include: EDU 543, 626, 611 and EXE 652.
-These courses may be taken during your MIITC program.